zaphosting/docs/docs/dedicated-windows.md

 2. Mounting via iLO (Virtual Media)
 3. Mounting via iLO (Remote Console)

-If you are not familiar with mounting an ISO file yet, it's best to refer to our [Initial Setup](dedicated-setup.md) or [Custom ISO](dedicated-iso.md) guide.
+If you are not familiar with mounting an ISO file yet, it's best to refer to our [Initial setup](dedicated-setup.md) or [Own ISO](dedicated-iso.md) guide.

 ## Installation
 To install a Windows Server, you'll need to have an ISO File of your decision, you could choose in our webinterface the desired version of Windows.
-Alternatively, you could choose an own ISO File, we have a [detailed guide](dedicated-iso.md) for that.
+Alternatively, you could choose an own ISO File, we have a [Own ISO](dedicated-iso.md) for that.

 ![image](https://screensaver01.zap-hosting.com/index.php/s/DDNsa9zjbXng9Z6/preview)